uri-library-data-services/iassist-preview/content/blog/world-bank-results-glance-iphoneipadipod-touch.md

 Civilization all come first there.
 However, the iPad, with a bigger screen, might well be a good match to data displays.

-An interesting element in the Results application is the \"Random\" feature.
-Since I\'m working from screenshots, I\'m not entirely sure of the function, but then, even if I had the software installed, I still would question the usefulness of the \"Random\" results feature.
-If there\'s one thing that mobile technology supports, it\'s task-driven activities and a random result doesn\'t seem to fit that model.
+An interesting element in the Results application is the "Random" feature.
+Since I'm working from screenshots, I'm not entirely sure of the function, but then, even if I had the software installed, I still would question the usefulness of the "Random" results feature.
+If there's one thing that mobile technology supports, it's task-driven activities and a random result doesn't seem to fit that model.
 On the other hand, I also spent a half an hour poking around an application for the US Congress last night with no particular purpose or task in mind.
-It\'s entirely possible that the target audience for this application is just as likely as I am to engage in similarly non-task-driven explorations.
+It's entirely possible that the target audience for this application is just as likely as I am to engage in similarly non-task-driven explorations.